-- Mutual cooperation agreement between five electric power companies in western Japan - Our Company, the Chugoku Electric Power, Shikoku Electric Power and Kyushu Electric Power entered into a cooperative agreement on nuclear power generation on April 22, 2016, and they were joined in the agreement by Hokuriku Electric Power on August 5, 2016.
+• Mutual cooperation agreement between five electric power companies in western Japan A mutual cooperation agreement has been signed between our Company, Chugoku Electric Power, Shikoku Electric Power, Kyushu Electric Power, and Hokuriku Electric Power.
 This agreement is designed to improve preparedness and emergency responses to nuclear power disasters by providing mutual assistance, equipment, instruments, etc., as well as taking advantage of their geographical proximity.
 There is also agreement to cooperate in conducting decommissioning in a safe, well-organized manner and setting up special facilities to deal with designated severe accidents, all intended to further improve the safety and reliability of nuclear power generation.